The HPA Composite Letter

 The applicant must have taken at least half of the pre-requisite science courses at Princeton in the past seven years.

-The applicant must secure at least one letter of recommendation from a faculty member (or preceptor) who taught him/her in a science course.
+The applicant must secure at least one letter of recommendation from a faculty member (or preceptor) who taught them in a science course.

 The applicant must meet all paperwork deadlines: